 Aerobic exercise is pretty much the most prominent form of exercise out there.
-It's an umbrella topic which contains a huge number of things underneath it.
-To be able to really make the most of it, or even convince yourself to start doing it in the first place, it's a good idea to find out why...
+It’s an umbrella topic that contains a vast number of things underneath it.
+To be able to really make the most of it, or even convince yourself to start doing it in the first place, it’s a good idea to find out why…

 This is massively different from the inverse of this, which is anaerobic exercise, where you’re not using oxygen as much to fuel your movement.
 Anaerobic exercise is when you’re using so much energy, oxygen just won’t cut it.
 That covers things like lifting heavy weights or even hardcore cardio or HIIT training.
 There’s a big difference.

-As we’ve just discussed, aerobic exercise is anything which gets you breathing more and your heart rate up; to a certain extent anyway.
-Generally speaking, it’s anything you can do continuously for more than a minute.
+As we’ve just discussed, aerobic exercise is anything that gets you breathing more and your heart rate up, to a certain extent anyway.
+But, generally speaking, it’s anything you can do continuously for more than a minute.

 It can be anything from:

-So now we know what it is and what you can do, it’s time to look at the biggest aspect of cardio or aerobic exercise.
+So now we know what it is and what you can do; it’s time to look at the most significant aspect of cardio or aerobic exercise.
 What are the benefits that come with it?
-Not only is it an awesome way to improve your health, burn calories and keep you fit, but it's amazing for a HUGE range of other things too!
+Not only is it an excellent way to improve your health, burn calories and keep you fit, but it’s fantastic for a HUGE range of other things too!

 Aerobic exercise is an excellent way to help manage your weight.
 You’re burning excess calories and building a little muscle at the same time.
 It’s a great way to keep your weight in check!